 See… not too bad.
 Right!?

-Here’s a quick run-down of exactly how I set our binder up… this should give you some inspiration!
+Here’s a quick run-down of exactly how we set our binder up… this should give you some inspiration!

 NOTE: I usually make photocopies of our important documents for our binder and keep the originals in our fire-proof safe.
 Sometimes, depending on the document, I keep the originals directly in the binder.